yanjunz97/antrea/docs/network-flow-visibility.md

 storage size.
 This is specified in [clickhouse.yml][clickhouse_manifest_yaml].
 The default value of storage size for the ClickHouse server is 8 GiB.
 Users can expect a linear growth in the ClickHouse throughput when they enlarge the storage size.
+For development or testing environment, you can decrease the storage size to 2GB.
 To deploy the ClickHouse with a different storage size, please modify the `sizeLimit` in the following section.

 ```yaml